talkjs/country-flag-emoji-polyfill/README.md

 }
 ```

-This is safe because the font is loaded such that the browser will only use it for country flag emojis and not for any other characters.
+This is safe because the font is loaded such that the browser will only use it for country flag emojis and not for any other characters (using [`unicode-range`](https://github.com/talkjs/country-flag-emoji-polyfill/blob/master/src/index.ts#L45)).
 Therefore, the browser will simply use the next font in the list for every character except country flags.

-Furthermore, browsers that have native support for country flags will not load font at all, and therefore will simply ignore it in the `font-family` list.
-Browsers that do not have native country flags will render country flags using "Twemoji Country Flags" and all other characters as before.
+Browsers that have native support for country flags will not load the font at all, and therefore will simply ignore it in the `font-family` list.

 ## API